Supplement review

 The honest bottom line

 There is no single "best berberine supplement" brand we can crown for everyone, because the supplement market is too unregulated and too fluid for any static ranking to stay honest.
-What *is* durable is the rubric: buy on **studied dose (~500 mg, 2-3×/day), third-party testing, and an honestly disclosed form** — and prefer dihydroberberine if GI tolerance or pill burden is your limiting factor, understanding you're paying for absorption, not a proven bigger result.
+What is durable is the rubric: buy on **studied dose (~500 mg, 2-3×/day — see our berberine dosage for weight loss guide), third-party testing, and an honestly disclosed form** — and prefer dihydroberberine if GI tolerance or pill burden is your limiting factor, understanding you're paying for absorption, not a proven bigger result.
 Above all, remember what you're buying: a metformin-adjacent metabolic-support compound with modest, real effects and genuine drug-interaction risk — not a natural Ozempic.
 Berberine is one of the better-evidenced ingredients in our rating of the best weight-loss supplements for women, and for where it lands among every metabolic supplement we've vetted, see our best natural GLP-1 supplements guide.

 Frequently asked questions